Zlata Đerić: Politician

-Early years and first assembly term
+Early years and first national assembly term

-Đerić entered political life as a member of the Serbian Renewal Movement (Srpski pokret obnove, SPO).
+Đerić entered political life as a member of the Serbian Renewal Movement (SPO).
 In the 1997 Serbian parliamentary election, she appeared in the lead position on the party's electoral list for the Sombor division.
-She would have automatically received a mandate had the list crossed the electoral threshold, but it did not.
+She would have automatically received a mandate had the party won any seats in the division, but it did not.
 The SPO experienced a serious split the following year, and Đerić joined the breakaway New Serbia party under the leadership of Velimir Ilić.

-Serbia's electoral system was reformed prior to the 2000 parliamentary election, such that the entire country was designated as a single electoral district and all mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
-New Serbia participated in the election as part of the Democratic Opposition of Serbia (DOS) (Demokratska opozicija Srbije, DOS), a broad and ideologically diverse coalition of parties opposed to the recently overthrown administration of Slobodan Milošević. Đerić was included on the DOS list in the 212th position.
-The list won a landslide victory with 176 out of 250 seats; she was not initially included in her party's assembly delegation but was awarded a mandate on 4 December 2001 as the replacement for another party member.
-New Serbia provided support for the DOS government until 2002, when it broke from the alliance and moved into opposition.
-In her first term, Đerić was a member of the committee for environmental protection and the committee for labor, veterans' affairs, and social affairs.
+Serbia's electoral system was reformed prior to the 2000 parliamentary election, such that the entire country became a single electoral district and all mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
+New Serbia participated in the 2000 election as part of the Democratic Opposition of Serbia (DOS), a broad and ideologically diverse coalition of parties opposed to the recently overthrown regime of Slobodan Milošević. Đerić was included on the DOS list in the 212th position out of 250.
+The list won a landslide victory with 176 seats; she was not initially included in her party's assembly delegation but received a mandate on 4 December 2001 as the replacement for another NS member.
+New Serbia provided support for Serbia's DOS government until 2002, when it broke from the alliance and moved into opposition.
+In her first term, Đerić was a member of the labour committee and the committee for environmental protection.

 New Serbia contested the 2003 parliamentary election in an alliance with the SPO, and Đerić received the twelfth position on their combined list.
 The list won twenty-two seats, and she was not given a mandate.
 She later appeared in the second position on New Serbia's list for the 2004 Vojvodina provincial election.
 The list did not cross the electoral threshold for assembly representation.